Nexmo/nexmo-developer/_documentation/verify/overview.md

 Your server->Nexmo: 4.
 You submit the `request_id` and code
 Nexmo-->Your server: Nexmo sends the verification result
 ```

+The Verify API makes three attempts to contact the user before failing the verification process.
+See [verification events](/verify/guides/verification-events).

 ## Getting Started